Nurbanu Sultan

 Çemberlitaş Hammam

-Nurbanu Sultan died in 1583 and is buried next to her husband Sultan Selim II.
-The mausoleum is next to Hagia Sophia which was an imperial mosque at that time.
+Nurbanu Sultan died in 1583 and is buried next to her husband, Sultan Selim II, in the mausoleum beside Hagia Sophia, which was an imperial mosque at the time.

-She was the first wife of a sultan to be buried next to her husband, because that wasn’t the Ottoman tradition.
-Hurrem Sultan, for example, rests in a completely separate mausoleum.
+She was the first sultan’s wife to be buried beside her husband, a break from Ottoman tradition.
+For example, Hürrem Sultan rests in a separate mausoleum.

 Sultan Selim II Mausoleum in Hagia Sophia